Johnny Carson: Comic characters

+One time-honored routine was used whenever Carson and a guest toasted each other with glasses of water on the air.
+Carson would telegraph the joke to the guest: "The king is dead!"
+Then both would shout "Long live the king!" and take a mouthful of water.
+Offscreen, Ed McMahon cried, "The king lives!", prompting Carson and the guest to do a spit-take in mock terror.
+Don Adams, Don Rickles, Mel Brooks, and Dom DeLuise engaged in this routine; one of Adams's Get Smart episodes was even titled "The King Lives?"

 Carson uncensored on satellite

 Although Carson's program moved to Burbank in 1972, NBC's editing and production services for the show remained in New York, requiring that the program be transmitted between the two cities.
 In 1976, NBC used the Satcom 2 satellite to achieve this, feeding the live taping (which started around 5:30 pm local time) directly to New York, where it would be edited prior to the late-night broadcast.
 This live feed lasted usually for two to two-and-a-half hours a night and was both uncensored and commercial-free.
 During the slots for commercial breaks, the audio and picture feed would continue, capturing at times risqué language and other events that would be edited out before transmission.

 At the same time, satellite ground stations owned by individuals began appearing, and some found the live feed.
 Satellite dish owners began to document their sightings in technical journals, giving viewers knowledge of things they were not meant to see.
 Carson and his production staff grew concerned about this and pressured NBC into ceasing the satellite transmissions of the live taping in the early 1980s.
 The satellite link was replaced by microwave transmission until the show's editing facilities were moved to Burbank.